Annual Technical Report 2006 on Industrial Design Information Activities submitted by United States of America (SCIT/ATR/ID/2006/US)

 III.
 Matters concerning classifying, reclassifying and indexing of industrial design information according to the classification systems applied

 Classification and reclassification activities; Classification system used, e.g., International Classification for Industrial Designs (Locarno Classification), other classification (please indicate whether industrial designs are classified by your Office and, if so, which classification is used)

-All design patents that issued from 2002 on include both a US Patent Classification designation and a Locarno International Classification designation.
-The EAST and WEST search systems available within the USPTO and at selected Patent and Trademark Depository Libraries provide the capability for searching for US Patent documents with either a US or a Locarno classification designation.
+All design patents that issued between 1970-1984 and from 1997 onward include both a US Patent Classification designation and a Locarno International Classification designation.
+The EAST and WEST search systems available within the USPTO and at selected Patent and Trademark Depository Libraries provide the capability for searching for US design patent documents issued from 1997 onward with either a US or a Locarno classification designation.

-The USPTO maintains a concordance between the United States Patent Classification System and the Locarno International Classification System.
+The USPTO maintains a concordance between the United States Patent Classification System and the Locarno International Classification System, 8th edition.
 This concordance is updated to reflect new subclasses established in the design patent search file as part of the reclassification of US design patent documents.
+The USPC Index is also updated to reflect new subclasses established as part of the reclassification of US design patent documents.